 Bryan grew up in Caldwell, Idaho, a town much like Enumclaw in terms of size and culture.
 He was constantly encouraged by many teachers and professors to learn and excel, and these educators have been mentors in fostering his passion for learning.
 Bryan knows that teachers can make a huge difference in students’ lives because he has lived it.
 He looks forward to getting to know even more of the great people who make up the Enumclaw School District as he proudly serves on the Board.

 View the #5 district map (pdf) Updated 2019

 Student Board Representatives

 In February 2010, the board implemented Policy 1200 which approved the addition of two student representatives to the board of directors.
 The role of the representatives is to provide student insight and perspective to the board; serve as liaisons to the high school students; and report to the students about the work of the district and the board of directors.
 Below are our current representatives.

-We welcome Reilly and Katja and look forward to their contributions through the 2013-14 school year!
+We welcome Emma and Olivia and look forward to their contributions through the 2019 - 2020 school year!